 - you feel the exposure is correct, or

-- if you prefer, until the histogram graph is no longer touching the right edge, indicating that the highlights are no longer clipping, or
+- if you prefer, until the data in the Lightroom histogram is no longer touching the right edge, indicating that the highlights are no longer clipping, or

 - with highlight clipping selected, until the red areas go